 - Master of Architecture, Columbia University (New York, NY)

-Experienced undergraduate and graduate level design instructor (adjunct professor) and guest critic in major architecture schools; prior experience in tutoring English as a Second Language.
+- Undergraduate and graduate level design instructor (adjunct professor) and guest critic in numerous architecture schools

 I am a an experienced architect, and I will work with undergraduate and graduate students in architecture as a project critic to develop problem-solving strategies and effectively organize design studio proposals.

 My qualifications include a Master's degree in Architecture from Columbia University Graduate School of Architecture, Planning and Preservation, New York, NY.

 My professional experience spans my roles as Studio Head and Associate Partner, Skidmore, Owings & Merrill, LLP, Chicago (1983-1996) and senior officer/design director at other national firms (1997-2008); design consultant (2008-present).
 My resume and references are available upon request.

 My teaching experience include Graduate- and undergraduate-level design studio instructor (Adjunct Professor), Illinois Institute of Technology and Florida International University.
 I have also been a guest critic at multiple schools of architecture; and have been the invited speaker on projects and specific design issues.